 Storing leftovers

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them in the microwave.
 They are also surprisingly good when eaten cold, straight out of the fridge.

 You can also freeze these muffins in freezer bags for up to three months.
-You can slowly defrost them in the fridge then briefly microwave, or microwave from frozen until they're heated through - try 30 seconds per side and add more as needed.
+Defrost them overnight in the fridge and then briefly microwave, or microwave from frozen until they're heated through - start with 30 seconds per side and add more time as needed.

 Recipe Card